 Trump's budget assumes the Republican health care bill becomes law.
-And according to the Congressional Budget Office's first analysis, the American Health Care Act reduces Medicaid spending by $880 billion.
+And according to the Congressional Budget Office's first analysis, the American Health Care Act cuts Medicaid spending by $880 billion.

 The budget also claims reforms to Medicaid will save $610 billion in the next 10 years.
-Those savings mostly come from changing the way the government doles out money to states.
+Those savings mostly come from changing how the government doles out money to states.

 Add the AHCA's $880 billion cut to the budget's $610 billion in savings, and you've got the $1.4 trillion number that's being thrown around.